Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Background

 where $\rvz \in \mathbb{R}^n$ is an auxiliary variable and $\rho$ is a parameter that controls the distance between $\rvx$ and $\rvz$.
 As shown by \citet{vono2019split}, sampling the posterior becomes equivalent to sampling Eq.~\eqref{eq:split dist} as $\rho$ approaches $0$.
 Suppose $\rvx^{(0)}$ is the initial state and $k$ is iteration index.
 Sampling Eq.~\eqref{eq:split dist} is achieved using a Gibbs sampling procedure that alternates between the following two steps:

-\textbf{Diffusion-based Split Gibbs Sampling.} Recent works~\citep{bouman2023generative, coeurdoux2023plug, xu2024provably, wu2024principled, chu2025split} have explored adapting generative model priors into the split Gibbs framework.
+\textbf{Diffusion-based Split Gibbs Sampling.} Recent works have explored adapting generative model priors into the Gibbs sampling~\citep{janati2025mixture, achituveinverse} and split Gibbs framework~\citep{bouman2023generative, coeurdoux2023plug, xu2024provably, wu2024principled, chu2025split}.
 These methods focus on developing different ways to realize the prior step.
 This is orthogonal to our \texttt{Blade} method, which primarily focuses on the design of the likelihood step.
-For the prior step, we follows the practice of \citet{wu2024principled} which deduces the prior step to a denoising diffusion process within the EDM framework~\citep{karras2022elucidating}, enabling the use of any pre-trained diffusion model as the generative prior.
+For the prior step, we follow the practice of \citet{wu2024principled} which deduces the prior step to a denoising diffusion process within the EDM framework~\citep{karras2022elucidating}, enabling the use of any pre-trained diffusion model as the generative prior.
 For the likelihood step, the prior work either uses gradient-based Langevin Monte Carlo or derives the closed-form expression of $\pi^{Z|X}$ for linear problems, which requires the access to the gradient or adjoint operator of the forward model.
 In contrast, our \texttt{Blade} method implements the likelihood step as an interacting particle system which does not rely on derivative or adjoint operator information.

-\textbf{Ensemble Kalman Methods.} Ensemble Kalman methodology was first introduced by~\citet{evensen1994sequential} as a way of performing statistical linearization \citep{booton1954nonlinear}: estimating a surrogate linear model from samples (e.g., those generated using a black-box forward model).
+\textbf{Ensemble Kalman Methods.} Ensemble Kalman methodology was introduced by~\citet{evensen1994sequential} as a way of performing statistical linearization \citep{booton1954nonlinear}: estimating a surrogate linear model from samples (e.g., those generated using a black-box forward model).
 This approach is appealing since it sidesteps the need to compute gradients from the generating process, and can then be integrated into various Bayesian inference schemes.
-In the inverse problem setting, this idea was used to develop optimization-based frameworks such the Ensemble Kalman Inversion (EKI) framework \citep{iglesias2013ensemble,kovachki2018eki,iglesias2016regularizing, chada2020tikhonov,huang2022iterated} as well as derivative-free diffusion guidance methods \citep{kim2024derivative, zheng2024ensemble}.
-Our \texttt{Blade} method also builds upon the fundamental idea of statistical linearization of a black-box forward model, and carefully incorporates it into a split Gibbs framework with a diffusion prior to generate well-calibrated posterior samples for high-dimensional inverse problems.
+In the inverse problem setting, this idea was used to develop optimization-based frameworks such the Ensemble Kalman Inversion (EKI) framework \citep{iglesias2013ensemble,kovachki2018eki,iglesias2016regularizing, chada2020tikhonov,huang2022iterated} as well as derivative-free diffusion guidance methods \citep{kim2024derivative, zheng2024ensemble}. \texttt{Blade} builds upon the fundamental idea of statistical linearization of a black-box forward model, and carefully incorporates it into the split Gibbs framework with a diffusion prior to produce well-calibrated posterior samples for high-dimensional problems.